rclark1212/xyzreader/README.md

 from original code and with small number of records, not really an issue.
 - A blurred image background might be better for the background when on large format devices on detail view (see above).

+## Note on a troublesome area of the code

+Everything was straightforward except the case where the main activity is killed while you are on a detail screen (for example, if you rotated).
+The big problem was the transition going back.
+At the time activity reenter is called, none of the views are bound yet to recycler view.
+Thus any transition is killed.

+It was pretty painful correcting for this.
+Ideally there would be some single event/callback I could use to tell me when recycler view bindings were complete and I could then both scroll the view as necessary and call the transition code to execute.

+Could not find a good event.
+So instead, I checked in the preDraw listener to see if we had a bound adapter for recyclerview.
+If not, I set a semaphore and posted a runnable thread to scroll the view to the proper position.
+And in onViewAttachWindow, used the semaphore to call into the transition handler.
+This type of issue probably has a better solution since virtually every app that implements shared transitions will run into it. (and if not handled, you simply won't get a transition after rotate - maybe that is what is commonly done?).

 ## Testing

 Tested on Nexus4 (emulator), N5, N6, N7, N9.
 Portrait and landscape.